 Palliative surgery.
-Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed.
-For example, surgery may relieve a blockage of the bile ducts or intestines.
+Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed completely.
+For example, surgery may relieve a blockage of the bile ducts or intestines, or relieve bleeding.

 The side effects will depend on the specific type of surgery.
-Patients are encouraged to talk with their health care team before the operation about what to expect in their recovery following surgery.
-Learn more about cancer surgery.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment for gallbladder cancer is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, loose bowel movements, and damage to nearby structures such as the liver or intestines.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

-Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
-Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
+Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
+Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle, by injection, or in a pill or capsule that is swallowed (orally).
 Chemotherapy may be given before surgery to shrink the tumor or after surgery to destroy any remaining cancer cells.
 It also may be combined with radiation therapy.
-Chemotherapy can be given by mouth or injection.
-The drugs that are commonly recommended include gemcitabine (Gemzar), fluorouracil (5-FU), and cisplatin (Platinol).
-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.

 Getting care for symptoms and side effects